Saturday 28 February 2026: Chinese New Year lunch

-(This talk takes place in the Community Hall at St Anne's - see below)
+(Talk in the Community Hall at St Anne's)

 Talks usually take place at The Allen Room, 1/F, St. Anne’s Church, 55 Dean Street, W1D 6AF unless otherwise stated